levsero/test_embed/doc/chat.md

 `zE('webWidget:on', 'chat:popout', callback<function>);`

-Registers a callback to be performed when the chat popout window is opened.
+Registers a callback to be performed when a chat pop-out window is opened.

 ##### Parameters

 - `callback`: Function.
-The callback to perform on chat popout messages.
+The callback to perform when a chat pop-out window is opened.

 ##### Example